-The city of Hermiston will break ground next month to extend paved road, water lines, sewer pipes, and upgraded electrical power to the South Hermiston Industrial Park (SHIP).
+The city of Hermiston will break ground on July 7 to extend paved road, water lines, sewer pipes, and upgraded electrical power to the South Hermiston Industrial Park (SHIP).

 The utilities project is expected to be completed in four months and create about 16 shovel-ready parcels of light industrial property.